IDMNYU/IDM_Faculty_FAQ/stay_connected.md

 ## Social Media

-* We have a tepidly functional [Facebook presence](https://www.facebook.com/BxmCPoly).
 * [Github](https://github.com/IDMNYU) - you can be added to the IDM github group if you wish
 * [Vimeo](https://vimeo.com/idmnyu)
 * [Instagram](https://www.instagram.com/idmnyu/)